RandomComputerUser/FancyLighting/README.md

 ### v1.1.2 (2026-??-??)
 - Added the "Neutral (LMS)" TMO, which is the new default
-- Renamed the "Neutral" TMO to "Neutral (old)" and "Filmic" to "Filmic (sRGB)"\
+- Renamed the "Neutral" TMO to "Neutral (old)" and "Filmic" to "Filmic (sRGB)"
-- Tweaked and optimized Vibrance Boost
+- Tweaked and optimized vibrance boost
+- Made the "Bicubic" render mode a little brighter